+Consider rising GNP, growing social and biological environmental destruction, excess personal consumption, and imperial design.
+Are these an attractive alternative to firebrand Wahhabism?
 You say, "Excess consumption and environmental destruction are negative secondary effects brought about by a greater social good called rising GNP".
 Did I also hear, "Beating down a known bully can hardly be considered an act of imperial aggression, no matter the breech of international law that permits it".
-Let us not belabor mute issues and go straight to the books: the book in your hand and the one in your purse or back pocket.
+Let us not belabor mute issues and go straight to the problem -- the books you carry in your hand and the one in your purse or back pocket.

-Rising GNP is not just a matter of job creation, better technology, and enhanced personal consumption.
-What GNP measures is the ability of a society to pass human activity through a cash register.
-Accordingly, it also measures a society's ability to label, package, and quantify human endeavor so that it can be tabulated, entered onto a spread sheet, and reduced to a single number called price.
+Rising GNP is not just a matter of job creation, better technology, and greater personal wealth, and negative secondary effects; GNP measures the ability of a society to pass human activity through a cash register.
+It also measures its ability to label, package, and quantify human endeavor so that it can be tabulated, entered onto a spread sheet, and reduced to a single number called price.
 Surely you have seen the picture of a naked woman, whose physical parts are portrayed like cuts of meat in the diagram of a cow at your local butcher!
 This is what rising GNP is doing to human endeavor, social organization, and our environment.
-What is worse, those parts of human endeavor that cannot be neatly carved, packaged, and sold, are being discarded as social waste.
-This waste product, as it were, is the nonquantifiable aspects of human interaction that bond people together in close intimate human relationships.
+What is worse, those parts of human endeavor that cannot be neatly carved, packaged, and sold, are being discarded as social waste product.
+This so-called waste product is the nonquantifiable aspects of human interaction that produce the ties that bond people together in close intimate human relationships.
 In effect, what the market is discarding is the very mortar that holds humanity together in warmth and friendship.